This information will help you prepare for your Whipple procedure, including what to expect before, during, and after your surgery.

 - If you smoke, please tell your doctor or nurse.
-He or she will refer you to the Tobacco Cessation Program at MSK to help you stop smoking or discuss other options.
+He or she will refer you to the Tobacco Treatment Program at MSK to help you stop smoking or discuss other options.

 - You may need to do a bowel preparation at home before your surgery.
 This is done to clean out your intestines before your surgery.
 Your nurse will give you these instructions separately.

 After Your Surgery